 Show Table of Contents

 When connecting to some databases, you can specify an initial SQL command that will run when a connection is made to the database, for example, when you open the workbook, refresh an extract, sign in to Tableau Server, or publish to Tableau Server.
 Initial SQL is not run when your refresh your view.
-Note that this initial SQL is different than a custom SQL connection, which defines a relation (table) to issue queries against.
+Note that this initial SQL is different than a custom SQL connection.
+A custom SQL connection defines a relation (or table) to issue queries against.
 For more information, see Connect to a Custom SQL Query.

 You can use this command to:

 Set up temporary tables to use during the session.

 You have the option to add an initial SQL command in the Server Connection dialog box or on the Data Source page.

 Note: If your data source supports running an initial SQL statement, an Initial SQL link appears in the lower-left corner of the Server Connection dialog box.
 For information about your data source, see Connector Examples.

 In the Server Connection dialog box, click Initial SQL.
 Or, on the Data Source page, select Data > Initial SQL or Data > Query Banding and Initial SQL depending on the database you connect to.

 Enter the SQL command into the Initial SQL dialog box.
 You can use the Insert drop-down menu to pass parameters to your data source.

 Note: Tableau does not examine the statement for errors.
 This SQL statement is simply sent to the database when you connect.